“We all go back to where, we belong” – Michael Stipe.

 The Kilmaine fair was brilliant.
 Everybody was just so happy.
 The children just made me proud and happy.
 Proud that in the 1980s, I had been a pupil here too and we know it was good fun.
 The 1980s were great.
 It was the 1990s that changed me.
 I didn’t like my secondary school at all, I hated it in fact and as I type up more chapters for my book, I contrasted the two decades.
 If I had stuck with the 1980s vibe from Kilmaine, I’d have stayed happy here in Bangor, Northern Ireland.
 But anger, frustration and the rebellions of the 1990s lingered deep in my mind.
 Episodes from the danger zones, The Great Exam Heist, its cruel aftermath had changed my teenage years were a catalyst and I looked out to the world now.
 I didn’t belong in this town, Bangor, anymore.
 I headed off into the sunset over 12 years ago, working my way around the world, visiting some 100 countries, like a man on a mission.
 That was my belief and that was what I did.

 Other past pupils from Kilmaine also inspired me.
 In my year, Zoe Salmon went on to win Miss Northern Ireland and present UK TV Show Blue Peter.
-Ashley Hutton went on to play football for Arsenal and captained the Northern Ireland ladies team, winning over 70 caps.
-And currently, Kilmarnock footballer Josh Magennis is a first team regular and scored the important second goal for Northern Ireland against Greece the night we qualified for the Euros.
+Ashley Hutton went on to play football for Arsenal and captained the Northern Ireland ladies team, winning over 100 caps, scoring a last minute equaliser on her 100th cap!
+And currently, Hull City footballer Josh Magennis is a first team regular, has 7 international goals and of scored the important second goal for Northern Ireland against Greece the night we qualified for the Euros.
 There is magic in this school.

 This town, Bangor, and this school, Kilmaine Primary School has a special place in my heart.
 But I didn’t realise it, until I went back properly after all this time.